weixu365/test-connection-reset/README.md

 This repository is for testing **Connection Reset Error** when http keep alive enabled.

-Please reference http://theantway.com/2017/11/analyze-connection-reset-error-in-nginx-upstream-with-keep-alive-enabled/ For detailed explanations.
+Please reference http://theantway.com/2017/11/analyze-connection-reset-error-in-nginx-upstream-with-keep-alive-enabled/ for detailed explanations.

 ## Steps to reproduce this issue on your local: